Jaouan/mfe-website-example/README.md

 - 🐚 **shell** (**host**):
    - The central unit of the microfrontend system.
-   - Responsible for loading and managing different microfrontends (MFEs).
+   - Responsible for loading layout microfrontend.

-- 🔄 **global-store**:
-   - Implements Zustand for state management.
-   - Enables state sharing across different MFEs.

 - 🖼️ **layout**:
    - Manages the overall layout of the site.